LibreQoE/LibreQoS/README.md

 # LibreQoS
-A simple way to shape hundreds of clients and reduce bufferbloat using cake or fq_codel.
+A simple way to shape hundreds of clients and reduce bufferbloat using fq_codel or CAKE.
 This is alpha software, please do not deploy in production.

 ## Lab Requirements
 * Edge and Core routers with MTU 1500 on links between them